Fetcharr/fetcharr/CONTRIBUTING.md

 **Doing your first pull request?** Great, awesome to have you on-board!
 If you're unsure how to start, you can learn how from this *free* series: [How to Contribute to an Open Source Project on GitHub.](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

 - To avoid wasted development time, **please discuss** the change you wanna make.
-This can be done with on [GitLab Issues](https://git.maxtrier.dk/natamo/paracord/-/issues) or [GitHub Issues](https://github.com/maxnatamo/paracord/issues).
+This can be done with on [GitHub Issues](https://github.com/Fetcharr/fetcharr/issues).
 If possible, discuss it publicly, so other people can chime in.
 - The `develop` branch is used for the current development build.
 For that reason, **please, do not submit your PRs against the `main` branch.**
 - Ensure that your code **respects the repository's formatting standard** (defined [here](/.editorconfig)).
 To do this, you can run:
 ```bash